 On-Campus Employment is an automatic benefit of F-1 students to work part-time (19 hours per week) on the premises of the school that issued their current I-20.
-On campus employment does not require special authorization.
-All F-1 international students in active immigration status are eligible for part-time on-campus employment while enrolled in classes.
-During annual summer and winter vacations, F-1 visa holders are eligible for up to 40 hours per week of on-campus employment, if they are less than full time enrolled in classes.
-If the student is part-time enrolled the student can be full time employed.
+On-campus employment does not require special authorization.
+All F-1 international students are eligible for part-time on-campus employment while enrolled in classes.
+F-1 visa holders are eligible to work more than 20 hours per week during semester breaks and annual summer vacation.
+F-1 visa holders are eligible to work more than 20 hours per week of on-campus employment if they are less than full-time enrolled in courses.
+For example, during the student’s final semester the student may only be enrolled in one course to complete the degree requirements and therefore is eligible to engage in full-time employment.
+If the student is part-time enrolled the student can be full-time employed.
 If the student is full-time enrolled the student can be part-time employed.
 If an F-1 visa holder works over their allowed period of on-campus employment even by minutes, it is a serious violation of immigration status that will result in a termination of status.
-Please note that on campus employment is competitive and there are limited job opportunities.
+Please note that on-campus employment is competitive and there are limited job opportunities.

 ALL OFF-CAMPUS EMPLOYMENT REQUIRES ADDITIONAL AUTHORIZATION BY THE INTERNATIONAL SERVICES OFFICE.
 Any participation in off-campus employment without the required authorization is a serious violation of immigration status that will result in a termination of status.
 Please see information below on how to obtain off-campus employment authorization.